-)-- The Law Office of Eugene Krukas PLLC, a New York law firm focusing on consumer protection matters, announced that it is urging New York Governor Andrew M. Cuomo, Assembly Speaker Sheldon Silver, State Senate Co-Presidents Dean Skelos and Jeffrey Klein to update and improve the New York Lemon Law by adding a "safety lemon" provision in order to protect consumers from potentially lethal automobile defects.
+The Law Office Of Eugene Krukas PLLC, a New York Lemon Law firm, urges Governor Andrew M. Cuomo, Assembly Speaker Sheldon Silver, State Senate Co-Presidents Dean Skelos and Jeffrey Klein to enact legislation updating and improving the New York Lemon Law by adding a "safety lemon" provision in order to protect consumers from potentially lethal automobile defects.

 In a letter dated March 1, 2013 to the New York State political leaders, attorney Eugene Krukas urged immediate changes to the New York Lemon Law in order to protect the safety of New York residents.
 Mr. Krukas noted that since originally enacted in 1983, the New York Lemon Law has been a resounding success.
 However, while other states have improved their own versions of the statute over time, New York’s political leaders have failed to take important steps necessary to protect the safety of their constituents.
 Specifically, Mr. Krukas urged New York political leaders to add a "safety lemon" provision to protect consumers who may otherwise be forced to drive dangerous vehicles.

 Mr. Krukas explained in his letter that in order to meet the requirements of the New York Lemon Law, owners of new cars must often demonstrate at least 4 repairs for the same defect.
 The statute does not distinguish, however, between run of the mill defects and potentially lethal ones.
 Mr. Krukas noted that he is routinely forced to advise clients to continue driving dangerous vehicles so that enough repairs can take place to qualify them for the New York Lemon Law.
 Examples of such potentially lethal defects can include stalling at highway speeds, brake failure, and malfunction of essential safety devices such as seat belts, air bags, and antilock brakes.